 Against this backdrop, the Hollings Center for International Dialogue and the Brookings Doha Center convened experts, scholars, and international organization representatives to discuss the incentives and disincentives for economic diversification in the GCC.
-Held in Muscat, Oman, in February 2019, the dialogue reflected diverse viewpoints that loosely converged around the following points:
+The dialogue was held in Muscat, Oman in February 2019.

 GCC nations are at different points in the economic diversification with varying levels of success.
 This new normal is disincentivizing leaders from implementing reforms that will impact the current incentive structures in the economy.

 Incentives for the private sector are missing.
 Measures to address incentive issues could include reorienting government spending, strengthening private sector competition, and providing guarantees for firms engaged in export activity.
 Also recommended: implementing labor market reforms to make nationals more competitive for private sector employment.